 ABOUT THE POET

 Phyllis Beck Katz is a poet, scholar, and teacher.
-She has published three poetry collections, including Finding Ithaca (2018), Migrations (2013) and All Roads Go Where They Will (2010).
+She has published four poetry collections, including Ghost Orchids (Dos Madres Press 2020), Finding Ithaca (Dos Madres Press 2018), Migrations (2013) and All Roads Go Where They Will (2010) Antrim House Press).

 Her poems have appeared in many journals including The Connecticut River Review, The New England Anthology, Ekphrasis, Bloodroot Literary Magazine, and The Salon.
 She is the winner of the 2014 Oberon Poetry Prize for her poem Emily Dickinson's Gorgeous Nothings.